A guide to straight blues harping

 Jimmy played almost exclusively through a rack mounted harp.
 Furthermore he played acoustically.
 To replicate his style, while the rack is not essential, you will need to adopt a laid-back, acoustic feel.
 Importantly, no hand effects are required.

-Portamento, the movement up from a blow bent note (indicated by parenthesis in the tab) into a clean note, is the essence of Jimmy Reed’s delivery.
-In this number he also drops in an un-bluesy 6D and 8D to mimic the vocal line.
+Portamento, indicated by ~ in our tab, is the movement up from a bent note into a clean note and is a signature of Jimmy Reed’s delivery.
+In this number he also drops in 6D and 8D to mimic the vocal line.

 8B’..7B 6D 8D 7B Echo the vocal line